EduardoAquinta/dataChecker/readme.md

 ## Functionality

-The goal is to have an automated process that validates the format of any .csv files uploaded to an S3 bucket.
+The goal is to have an automated process that validates the format of any .csv files uploaded to an GCS bucket.

-Uploading will trigger a Lambda to run some data validation code against the .csv file.
+Uploading will trigger a Cloud Function to run some data validation code against the .csv file.

 This will also utilise GitHub Actions for CI/CD controls that ensure consistency.